tombomba/tombomba.github.io/_posts/2018-10-07-planet-of-the-apes-sneaky-payoff.md

 ---
 title: "You've seen the original, right?"
 dek: "The sneaky payoff to 'Planet of the Apes'"
-excerpt: "Remember the ending to 'Planet of the Apes'?
-Then maybe you can explain something to me."
+excerpt: "Maybe you can explain something to me."
 image: og-planet-of-the-apes-1968.jpg
 date:   2018-10-07 21:26:12 -0700
 ---